sharmapn/RationaleMiner/README.md

 Replication Package for Rationale Miner

 The rationale Miner consists of two parts: the database (in MySQL format) and the Rationale Miner code (in Java).
+In brief, the basic tasks in these two parts aare as follows.

+A. Database
+- install the required version of the MySQL DBMS
+- restore the ‘peps_new’ database,
+B. Code
+- install the Eclipse IDE for the code, and
+- configure the projects in Eclipse
+- copy the libraries in the `lib’ directory

+The Chart generation
+-

+In detail, the steps to set up the Database and code are as follows.

 A. Database